omahs/availproject.github.io/docs/operate/validator/0020-simple-deployment.md

 ## Introduction

 :::note Before you start
-This chapter continues from the 'Basics' chapter, so be sure to read that one before proceeding with this one.
+This chapter continues from the 'Basics' page, so be sure to read that one before proceeding with this one.
 :::

 :::note